 On this day in 1801, Vice President Thomas Jefferson is elected the third president of the United States.
-His running mate was also his opponent, as was typical for the time.
-That man, was the infamous Aaron Burr.
+His running mate and eventual opponent was the infamous Aaron Burr.
 A tie vote in the Electoral College and 35 indecisive ballot votes in the House of Representatives preceded Jefferson’s election.

 “With all these blessings”